Mataranka – The Capital of Never Never

-Also, in this area Jeanie Gunn wrote her famous book “We of the Never Never”.
+Also, in this area, Jeanie Gunn wrote her famous book “We of the Never Never”.
 This lovely book is now part of Australian history in this region with a fascinating tale of the first white woman to settle in the Mataranka.

 The book was made into a film also called “We of the Never Never” and it is played daily at Mataranka Homestead.
 This was also the place where we decided to stay.

-The large campsites and beautiful hot springs gave us a really good first impression.
+The large campsites and beautiful thermal springs gave us a really good first impression.
 The warm hospitality of the people there, and the old, yet stunning bar shocked us.
 It reminded me of the first scenes from Crocodile Dundee at Walkabout Creek Hotel.
 It has the same vibe.
 It’s very rustic and full of outback character.

-During the day, you could: swim, relax at your campsite, see a replica of Jeanie’s house, spend time together, simply sit at the rustic bar and sipping a drink and eat tasty dinner while enjoying live music.
+During the day, you could: swim, relax at your campsite, see a replica of Jeanie’s house, spend time together, simply sit at the rustic bar and sipping a drink and eat a tasty dinner while enjoying live music.

 Small wallabies and peacocks hang around and look for any opportunity to fill their bellies.
 One night, my whole family was at the bar being entertained by live music whilst the little one played with the other young children.